SaraPeyko/EuropeanOptionPricing/README.md

 b = r is the Black-Scholes stock option model, use this for the case of stock options.

-The differentiation of C and P with respect of the parameters produce a formula for the option sensitivities.
+The differentiate of C and P with respect of the parameters produce a formula for the option sensitivities.

 There is a relationship between the price of a European call option and European put option when they have the same Strike price K and maturity T. This is called Put-Call parity and is given by the formula: